unicode-org/icu/icu4c/source/samples/coll/readme.txt

-Copyright (c) 2002-2005, International Business Machines Corporation and others.
-All Rights Reserved.
+Copyright (C) 2016 and later: Unicode, Inc. and others.
+License & terms of use: http://www.unicode.org/copyright.html
 coll: a sample program which compares 2 strings with a user-defined collator.

 This sample demonstrates